balugaq/SFWorldEdit/README.md

 # SFWorldEdit
-A slimefun addon that make slimefun world-editable
+A Slimefun addon that make Slimefun world-editable